kris2475/Wake-on-Energy-Sensors/README.md

 4. **Intelligent Node Selection:**
    - The hub uses **ML/DL models and Bayesian optimisation** to select which nodes to wake based on **uncertainty and expected information gain**.
-   - This ensures the **most informative nodes are queried**, maximizing value while minimizing energy use and transmissions.
+   - This ensures the **most informative nodes are queried**, maximising value while minimising energy use and transmissions.

 5. **Data Collection & Visualization:**
    - High-resolution sensor data is logged and visualized to reveal **heat inefficiencies, air quality trends, occupancy patterns**, or other environmental insights.